Sio scores four as Salford beat Toulouse

 |Tries: Hankinson, Paulo Goals: Hankinson 2

-Ken Sio's four tries helped Salford Red Devils to a second straight Super League win, against a Toulouse side yet to get off the mark post-promotion.
+Ken Sio's four tries helped Salford Red Devils to a second straight Super League win, against a promoted Toulouse side yet to get off the mark.

-The Red Devils dominated the first-half, with Sio's first two tries added to Ryan Brierley and Marc Sneyd scores, while Chris Hankinson crossed in reply.
+The Red Devils dominated the first half, with Sio's first two tries added to Ryan Brierley and Marc Sneyd scores, while Chris Hankinson crossed in reply.

 Joseph Paulo grabbed another try for the visitors, but Tim Lafai's first Salford try restored the advantage.